IsabelMacgill/horoscope/README.md

 # horoscope
-A java program that takes in your astrology sign and gives you horoscopes from four top daily horoscope websites.
+A Java program that takes in your astrology sign and gives you horoscopes from four top daily horoscope websites.